 Bluetooth sunglasses are precisely what you’d expect from the name.
-They look just like regular sunglasses, but they pair up as both headphones and sunglasses.
+They look just like regular sunglasses, but they pair up as headphones and sunglasses.
 They’re integrated with microphones, speakers, as well as Bluetooth features.
 They enable you to play music, make phone calls, and interact with voice assistants like Alexa.
-You can enjoy all that with your hands free and with your ears unblocked.
+You can enjoy all that with your hands-free and with your ears unblocked.

 The trend is still new.
 Zungle started it in 2016.
 They’re the ones that launched the first-ever modern Bluetooth Sunglasses Panther.
 Bone conduction, the technology used, is also one of their USPs.
 Before the modern designs, the Bluetooth sunglasses were bulky, not very good-looking, and quite heavy.

 They mostly looked like that because, with Bluetooth integration, they’re no longer solely sunglasses.
 They become electronics.
 So different functionalities, like speakers and batteries, are put in the arms of the glasses.

 Bone conduction is a technology that is quite innovative.
 They entail tiny vibrations that are released through circuitry that’s within the frames.
 The vibrations are emitted through your skull, vibrating in your inner ear so that you can hear the sound.
 Technology has made it possible to create Bluetooth sunglasses that are smarter less bulky, and they also look a lot more like regular sunglasses than electronics gadgets.

 Bose frames aren’t based on bone conduction.
 Instead, they integrate miniaturized high-quality Bose speakers.
 Bose open ear audio Bluetooth sunglasses are an excellent option for people who don’t want to compromise sound quality while preserving their eyes.
 However, the lack of a quality bass sound may be an issue for boom box lovers.